timtouch/Revature-Notes/Other Tips/README.md

 ### Code debit
 *How much time would it take someone to go through your code base and fix all the bugs and all the code smells?*
 - Every time you write code, you are adding to the code debit
+---
 # JP Morgan (Research)
+- What kind of projects would we work on?
-- CIB (Corporate investment banking)
+    - CIB (Corporate & investment banking)
         - Banking Technology (part of the **CIB vertical**)
+        - What exactly is Corporate & Investment Banking?
+- What was the most interesting and most challenging project you've worked on?
+- What have you learned since working the company?
+- What do you enjoy most about working at JP Morgan?
 - How do the teams work?
+    - What is the work flow like?
+    - What kind of software methodology do you use?
+(Agile,Scrum)
+- Does the company have a mentoring policy?
-What kind of technologies do they use?
+- What kind of technologies do they use?
+    - Why Ember/Cassandra?
+- What kind of challenges does your company try to overcome/solve?
+- What made you guys look at Revature for hiring talent?

+## What do they want?
+- Someone quick to learn
+- Someone flexible, never set in certain ways of doing things
+- Someone passionate about coding and proud about what they wrote

+## JP Morgan For Next Time
+- They will review your code.
+    - Make sure you write clean, elegant code
+    - Get ready to defend yourself
+- Have a likeable personality
+- We will have an hour long interview with them.

+## Project 3
+- All about inheriting a large code base and all the problems that come along with it